In a Danish suburb, fresh food will be grown in a warehouse

 And according to Nordic Harvest’s founder and CEO, Anders Riemann, the company has had no trouble convincing Danish retailers and restaurants that this is the future.

-The next step in the sustainability journey
+The next step in the green and sustainable Denmark

 “Danish retailers were frontrunners in introducing organic foods some 40 years ago.
 Now they see this new type of foods as the next step.
 Many even see it as an element in their sustainability strategy,” Anders Riemann says.